An Overview of the Rendering Process: Visibility and ShadingReading time: 14 mins.

-In this chapter, we learned that rendering can essentially be seen as essential a two steps process:
+In this chapter, we learned that rendering can essentially be seen as an essential two steps process:

-- And the simulation of light (light transport) as well the simulation of the appearance of objets (shading) on the other.
+And the simulation of light (light transport) as well the simulation of the appearance of objects (shading) on the other.

 You must always keep this distinction in mind.
 When you study a particular technique always try to think whether it relates to one or the other.
 Most lessons from this section (and the advanced rendering section) fall within one of these categories: